QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: QASMBench

-\textbf{Variational}: Variational quantum algorithm is to optimize a parameterized quantum circuit ansatz applied to some initial state for minimizing a cost function defined according to the output state \cite{mcclean2016theory, jones2019variational}.
-When applied in quantum simulation (simulation using QC rather than simulating QC in a classical computer), the goal of the algorithm is often to prepare ground states.
-The cost function is the expectation value of a Hamiltonian.
-If the initial state is $\ket{\psi}$, the Hamiltonian is $H$, the quantum circuit ansatz is $U(\vec{\theta})$, $\vec{\theta}$ are the variational parameters, then the cost function is $E(\vec \theta) = \bra{\psi} U^\dagger(\vec{\theta}) H U(\vec{\theta}) \ket{\psi}$.
+\textbf{VQE}: The variational quantum algorithm is to optimize a parameterized quantum circuit ansatz applied to some initial state for minimizing a cost function defined according to the output state \cite{mcclean2016theory, jones2019variational}.
+When applied in quantum simulation (i.e., simulating physical phenomena using QC rather than simulating QC in a classical computer), the goal of the algorithm is often to prepare ground states.
+The cost function is often the expectation value of a Hamiltonian.
+If the initial state is $\ket{\psi}$, the Hamiltonian is $H$, the ansatz is $U(\vec{\theta})$ where $\vec{\theta}$ is the variational parameter, then the cost function is $E(\vec \theta) = \bra{\psi} U^\dagger(\vec{\theta}) H U(\vec{\theta}) \ket{\psi}$.
+The \emph{Jellium} benchmark creates a variational ansatz for a Jellium Hamiltonian via a linear-swap network.
+We also include two \emph{Unitary Coupled Cluster Single-Double} VQE ansatz \cite{whitfield2011simulation} for estimating the ground energy of molecules due to their ultra deep circuits.

-\textbf{VQE\_uccsd}: Variational-Quantum-Eigensolver or VQE \cite{peruzzo2014variational} is a quantum and classical hybrid algorithm for determining the eigenvalues of a matrix $H$.
-When applied in quantum simulation, $H$ is often the Hamiltonian of a targeting system.
-In VQE, a quantum routine is run inside a classical optimization loop.
-VQE is one of the most promising algorithms for NISQ that can be adopted for simulating many-body systems such as molecular electronic structures.
-UCCSD stands for Unitary Coupled-Cluster Single and Double excitations \cite{grimsley2019trotterized, barkoutsos2018quantum}.

-\textbf{Shor}: Shor's algorithm \cite{shor1994algorithms} is a polynomial-time QC algorithm for integer factorization.
-It searches the prime factors of an integer $N$ using QC, showing theoretically exponential speedups over classical algorithms.
-Shor's algorithm is vital for quantum cryptography.

-\textbf{Bell}: Bell's theorem is to state that no classical theory of local hidden variables can produce the predictions of quantum mechanics \cite{bell1964einstein}, which is about quantum entanglement.
-This routine simulates a circuit equivalent to a Bell inequality test.